nymtech/docs/content/overview/network-privacy.md

 description: "Nym ensures network privacy using layer encrypted Sphinx packets and a Loopix mixnet."
 ---

-When you send data across the internet, it can be tracked by a wide range of observers: your ISP, internet infrastructure providers, large tech companies, and governments.
+When you send data across the internet, it can be recorded by a wide range of observers: your ISP, internet infrastructure providers, large tech companies, and governments.

 Even if the *content* of a network request is encrypted, observers can still see that data was transmitted, its size, frequency of transmission, and gather metadata from unencrypted parts of the data (such as IP routing information).
-Adversaries then use all the leaked information to probabilistically de-anonymize users.
+Adversaries may then combine all the leaked information to probabilistically de-anonymize users.

 Claudia's lightning talk from Dappcon 2019 in Berlin gives a general overview of network privacy.